schanks/muscle_sex/figures/snATAC/README.md

 # Sex differences in cell type level chromatin accessibility

+##Secondary analyses
+chromstate.R: Tested enrichment of differential accessibility by sex by chromatin state adjusting for bins of peak count

+chromstate_nocount.R: Tested enrichment of differential accessibility by sex by chromatin state without adjusting for bins of peak count

 ## Figures
 figure4.R: Figure 4.
 Sex differences in cell-type specific chromatin accessibility in human skeletal muscle